Greg-T8/Notebook/topics/languages/dotnet.md

 Why doesn't the **Double** type yield expected results, i.e. `0.1 + 0.2 == 0.3`?

-The reason is that the **Double** type represents numbers in base-2 (binary) floating-point format.
-This format has finite precision, and numbers are stored in a way that _some_ decimal numbers cannot be represented exactly in binary.
+The reason is that the **Double** (and **Float**) type represents numbers in base-2 (binary) floating-point format, according to the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
+This format has finite precision, and numbers are stored in a way that _most_ numbers cannot be represented exactly in binary.

-For example, the number `0.1` represented in binary is an infinite pattern of `0.00011001100110011...`.
-The pattern must be truncated to fit within the finite number of bits allocated for storing floating-point numbers, resulting in a small rounding error.
+In this standard, the number `0.1` represented in binary is an infinite pattern of `0.00011001100110011...`.
+The pattern must be truncated to fit within the finite number of bits allocated for storing floating-point numbers, _resulting in a small rounding errors_.

 To contrast, the **Decimal** type represents numbers in base-10 format rather than base-2.
 This allows it to precisely represent decimal fractions like `0.1` without rounding errors.
 As mentioned earlier, the 128-bit **Decimal** type reserves 122 bits for the significant digits.
-96 bits of this amount are used to store the significant digits of the decimal number in binary as three 32-bit integer value.
+96 bits of this amount are used to store the significant digits of the decimal number in binary as a three-32-bit integer value.

 **Good Practice**:

-- Never compare `float` or `double` values using `==`.
+- Never compare `float` or `double` values for exact equality, i.e. using `==`.
 - Use `int` for whole numbers.
 Use `double` for real numbers that will not be compared for equality (but you can compare for less than and greater than).
 Use `decimal` to compare the "equality" of a real number and where the accuracy of a real number is important.

+The `float` and `double` types have some useful special values:

+- `NaN` represents not-a-number (for example, the result of dividing by zero)
+- `Epsilon` represents the smallest positive number that can be stored in a `float` or `double`
+- `PositiveInfinity` and `Negative Infinity` represent infinitely large positive and negative values

+There are also methods for checking these special values, like `IsInfinity` and `IsNaN`.

 See https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types